furroy/C64FileTest/README.md

 If I run LOAD"HIRED SWORD II",8 and RUN it launches and you can see the screen flash that it's working, but I can't figure out how to make it just run automatically...

+Using ./vice.cmd it runs in VICE with no issues.